 At the bottom of any Android device there are a trio of soft key navigation controls – back, home and multitasking.
 These keys, and particularly the back key, are one of Androids biggest differentiators from other operating systems providing a consistent navigation approach across the entire system.
 Whilst this may seem a minor detail, they are a very powerful feature of the intuitive Android experience.

-Moreover some Android devices, particularly the ruggedised and industrial versions, have additional hard keys that can be configured for variety of purposes such as short cuts to apps or lone worker panic alarms.
-Good examples of this type of products are the Panasonic FZ-X1 or Toughshield R500+.
+Moreover some Android devices, particularly the ruggedised and industrial versions, have additional hard keys that can be configured for variety of purposes such as short cuts to apps, lone worker panic alarms or barcode scanners.
+Good examples of this type of products are the Panasonic FZ-B2 or the Zebra TC25.

-Android Lollipop (L) offers some valuable updates for business users.
-The ability to runs multiple users on one device, and the potential for an employee to sign into any Lollipop device to access their contacts, calls and messages, could be extremely useful for employees in the field.
+Android for Work offers some valuable updates for business users.
+The ability to deploy an extensive range of policy controls on the device could be extremely useful for managing employee devices in the field.
+Built in layers of security prevent intrusions so you can be confident your work is safe.
 Enhanced security features let staff to keep their personal and work lives securely separated on one device, and their data is automatically encrypted by default for out of the box new devices.
 Tap & Go automatic restore with NFC allows you to tap a new device to an old device and transfer over all content, handing your account details from one device to another.
 This has huge potential for deploying business accounts and account set up quickly and consistently across an organisation.

 If you need some help finding the right mobile devices to improve your teams mobility and productivity for your unique business needs, please contact us by emailing firstname.lastname@example.org or calling 01202 665885 and we'll be happy to support you with solid expert advice